MMDes447/HVAC_SAFE_RL_/readme.md

 # HVAC Safety Barrier RL
 This repositoty contains the code for the experiments in the paper "Safe Reinforcement Learning for Buildings:
-Minimizing Energy Use While Maximizing"
+Minimizing Energy Use While Maximizing Occupant Comfort".
-Occupant Comfort

 ## Project Structure
 <pre>